TZstatsADS/Spring2019-Proj2-grp13/README.md

 ## Contribution Statement:
 All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

+**Chao Yin** works on On-time Performance Panel and Summary Panel, including cleaning data, examing patterns, and designing plot outputs.

+**Jingwen Wang** plots Trend Line Chart part in the Fares Panel, works on Shiny Design of the Fares and On-time Performance Channel, and designs the Interactive Map.

-**Yue Zhang** mainly focus on accident panel, including accident data preprocseeing and explorative data analysis of accident data.
+**Yue Zhang** mainly focus on the Accident Panel, including accident data preprocseeing and explorative data analysis of accident data.

 ## Project Demonstration: